 There is another situation where a larger group and a newly developed or smaller company.
 But the larger company appreciates the business philosophy of the smaller company more, and then the larger company buys the smaller company, which is called an acquisition.
 After the acquisition is completed, the small company is equivalent to no more, and after that, only the big company appears.

-Differences with Banks
+The Differences with Investment Banks anf Traditional Banks

 There are two different types of organizations in the financial system, and there are some obvious differences in their functions, business models, and service targets.